sfigg/commercialization-public/test/hlk/what-s-new-in-the-hardware-lab-kit.md

 ### <span id="Exporting_failed_HLK_jobs"></span><span id="exporting_failed_hlk_jobs"></span><span id="EXPORTING_FAILED_HLK_JOBS"></span>Exporting failed HLK jobs

 You can now export a failed job and re-run it on a machine that does not have the HLK Client installed.
-For more information, see [Exporting a Failed HLK Job](user\exporting-a-failed-hlk-job.md).
+For more information, see <a href="https://docs.microsoft.com/en-us/windows-hardware/test/hlk/user/exporting-a-failed-hlk-job">Exporting a Failed HLK Job></a>.

 ### <span id="Support_for_Mobile_testing"></span><span id="support_for_mobile_testing"></span><span id="SUPPORT_FOR_MOBILE_TESTING"></span>Support for Mobile testing

 Mobile devices running Test and Health images are now supported for testing with the HLK.
-For more information, see [HLK Proxy Client Getting Started Guide](getstarted\hlk-proxy-client-getting-started-guide.md).
+For more information, see <a href="https://docs.microsoft.com/en-us/windows-hardware/test/hlk/getstarted/hlk-proxy-client-getting-started-guide">HLK Proxy Client Getting Started Guided</a>.

 ### <span id="SQL_Server_2012_Express_SP2"></span><span id="sql_server_2012_express_sp2"></span><span id="SQL_SERVER_2012_EXPRESS_SP2"></span>SQL Server 2012 Express SP2